 - Improvement of the graphic output for the Mohr circle: display of reactivation zone in vectorial graphics.

 Version 5.8.7 of 23/02/2017: New version, not completely finished and tested with updated and new graphic output.

 - Correction of some issues with graphic outputs in the Rotation panel.

 - Update of the EPS (Encapsulated Postscript) graphic output.
 They can now be opened by Adobe programs: Photoshop (tested) and Illustrator (not fully tested).

 - Implementation of SVG (Scalable Vector Graphics) graphic output: vector-based graphics in XML format, that can be opened directly in a web browser and/or incorporated in a web page.
 They can be opened and edited by most common vectorial graphic programs, such as Inkscape (freeware).The graphics are structured in groups and objects which make them easy to edit.

 Version 5.8.6 of 23/11/2016: Upgrade and several improvements suggested by users.
-Available from the Download Center
+Implementation of Slip and Dilation Tendency analysis.